# #

 - Held the main positions in the State, the Church and especially the army.

-- Monopolized most hunting, fought duels only between themselves, might alone buy the most luxurious wares (for how that explains the current location of the garment center, please click).
+- Monopolized most hunting, fought duels only between themselves, might alone buy the most luxurious wares (that explains the location of the modern garment center).

-- Were ceremoniously decapitated and buried if condemned of crime.
-Commoners were ignominiously hanged.
-Their body remained on the gallows until they decomposed.
+- Were ceremoniously decapitated and buried if condemned of crime, while the bodies of ignominiously hanged commoners remained on the gallows until they decomposed.

 - Owned gibbets.
-The gibbets themselves showed the nobles' rank by the number of beams, from two to eight, the king having nine, from which to hang the condemned.
+The gibbets themselves showed the nobles' rank by the number of beams from which to hang the condemned (two to eight, the king having nine).
 The highest-born (commoner) victim hung from the top.

 - Had identifying liveries for the servants, a coat of arms, often a name whose prefix "de" indicated nobility, a reserved pew at church.